 Looking at the promotional photo for Papa, Sharul reveals that the man featured there is her actual father, someone she shares a close relationship with.
 Says Sharul: “Dads make mistakes all the time, but people rarely follow up after blaming them.
 We don’t really ask what kinds of pressures they’re going through, and they’re not even allowed to cry or express themselves.
 Any feminine energy in men is seen as taboo, so really, is it any wonder that they’re under so much pressure and that men are more at risk of heart attacks than women?”

 She concludes: “You know, some of the cast’s own parents are even flying down from India to come watch this show, because it’s a play that will resonate with them.
 It’s a play anyone can relate to because everyone has a father, and these are such universally relatable stories.
 At the end of the day, I really just want audiences to walk away wanting to rebuild and think about the relationships with their fathers, maybe drop them a call to talk to them and ask if they’re ok this Father’s Day.”

-Papa plays from 14th to 16th June at The Arts House.
+Papa plays from 14th to 16th June at Drama Centre Black Box.
 Tickets available from Peatix